 🚀If you’re wondering how to increase sales productivity, you’re not alone.
 Every small business owner from Joe the Plumber to Susie the Saleswoman understands the importance of increasing sales productivity.

-In today's competitive digital landscape, savvy small business owners are always looking for ways to gain an edge.
+In today’s competitive digital landscape, savvy small business owners are always looking for ways to gain sales success.

-By implementing proven tactics, it has become easier than ever to improve efficiency, save time, and boost engagement.... 📗Read on as we share strategies that demonstrate how to generate quality leads, and drive sales by leveraging technology and streamlining workflows.
+By implementing proven tactics, it has become easier than ever to improve sales efficiency, save time, and boost engagement… 📗Read on as we share sales strategies that demonstrate how to generate quality leads, prospective customers, and sales by leveraging technology and streamlining workflows.

-Whether you're a seasoned business or just starting out, this guide ✨will provide you with the insights and tools you need to increase sales productivity into the stratosphere!
+Whether you’re a seasoned business or just starting, this guide ✨will provide you with the insights and sales tools that will show you how to increase sales productivity efficiently.

 Let’s get started…